 “Stanczyk is a dancer of exceptional comedic and dramatic talent.”

 This Summer Season, Mr. Stanczyk will make his debut as Count Danilo Dailowitch in The Merry Widow.
 He has also recently performed as Karenin in the North American premiere of Anna Karenina.
-His repertoire also includes Eugene Onegin in Onegin, Leontes in The Winter’s Tale, L’Aviateur in the world premiere of Le Petit Prince, Geppetto in the world premiere of Pinocchio, Stanley in the Canadian premiere of A Streetcar Named Desire, Rothbart in Swan Lake and principal roles in The Sleeping Beauty, Don Quixote, Giselle, Romeo and Juliet, Nijinsky, Alice’s Adventures in Wonderland, The Nutcracker, La Fille mal gardée, Hamlet, Petrouchka, Theme and Variations, Symphony in C, Etudes, Song of a Wayfarer, The Second Detail, Chroma, The Four Seasons, Rubies and The Man in Black.
+Mr. Stanczyk’s repertoire includes Eugene Onegin in Onegin, Leontes in The Winter’s Tale, L’Aviateur in the world premiere of Le Petit Prince, Geppetto in the world premiere of Pinocchio, Stanley in the Canadian premiere of A Streetcar Named Desire, Rothbart in Swan Lake and principal roles in The Sleeping Beauty, Don Quixote, Giselle, Romeo and Juliet, Nijinsky, Alice’s Adventures in Wonderland, The Nutcracker, La Fille mal gardée, Hamlet, Petrouchka, Theme and Variations, Symphony in C, Etudes, Song of a Wayfarer, The Second Detail, Chroma, The Four Seasons, Rubies and The Man in Black.
 Mr. Stanczyk has performed in company premieres by such contemporary choreographers as Alexei Ratmansky, Wayne McGregor, Kevin O’Day and John Neumeier.

 As a guest artist, Mr. Stanczyk has performed at the Vienna State Opera, International Ballet Festival of Miami, Charleston Ballet and Brott Music Festival.

 In 2012, Mr. Stanczyk received the Rolex Dancers First Award and was the recipient of the William Marrié Award for Dramatic Excellence in 2003, for his role as Jaguar in The Firebird.